BBO-repo/ros-exercise/README.md

 ```
 We can see from those relations that ***asymptotically*** the covariance is the square of the pose error related to the ground truth.</br>

 We now need an estimator of this covariance.
 This can be done with the sequential calculation of covariance.
-Let's note $\hat{\Sigma}_n$ the sample covariance estimator with $n$ samples of a random discrete variable $X$ is:
+Let's note $\hat{\Sigma}_n$ the sample covariance estimator with $n$ samples of a random discrete variable $X$, the estimation can be written:

 ```math
 \hat{\Sigma}_n=\frac{1}{n-1}\sum_{i=1}^{n}(X_i-\hat{\mu}_n)^2